 Medical facilities such as clinics and hospitals are scarce in rural areas.
-When advanced medical care is necessary, villagers must travel long distances.
+When advanced medical care is required, villagers must travel long distances.
 Transportation in itself can be a prohibitive barrier or expense for many poor villagers.
-Even the basic health units in these remote areas are not equipped with proper facilities.
+Basic health units in these remote areas are not equipped with proper facilities.
 On average, there is 1 doctor available for 1,200 patients.

 Sanam, from a rural area of Thatta district, was born at full term with no complications.
 However, a week later, her mother Kareema noticed boils on her head.
-She immediately sought help from a pediatrician in their village.The lack of expertise and experience to identify the problem left Sanam's parents helpless.
+She immediately sought help from a pediatrician in their village but were unable to get a proper diagnosis.

 I would open up the boils and drain away the puss, but this barely helped as new boils came out every other day

 "I would open up the boils and drain away the puss, but this barely helped as new boils came out every other day," says the worried mother.

 Every time her medication doses were changed, her ailment aggravated.
 Gradually, her parents lost hope and took her to a renowned shrine to seek spiritual solace and treatment.

 Surprisingly, within days her boils disappeared but she lost the ability to speak which pained her mother deeply.